October 22, 2020

 Chinese Hanzi, or characters, are often considered the most daunting component of the Chinese language.
 However, many students of Chinese also feel they are the most beautiful part of the language.

-For most non-native Chinese speakers, Chinese characters look like complex drawings that are hard to extract meaning from; however, Chinese characters are actually made up of a limited number of single strokes that can be learned in just a few weeks.
-Mastering these fundamental skills early in your Chinese learning will prove extremely useful in the long run.
+It’s comforting to realize that all Chinese characters can actually be written using a limited number of single strokes that can be learned in just a few weeks.
+Mastering these strokes early in your Chinese learning will prove extremely useful in the long run.

 Chinese radicals are classifying components of a character that help readers decipher meaning and pronunciation.
 Modern Chinese script has a total of 214 radicals.
 While most characters have one of these 214 radicals, most commonly used Chinese characters are composed of less than a third of these radicals.